Cambricon/CNStream/easydk/README.md

 # Cambricon Easy Development Kit

-Cambricon Easy Development Kit is a toolkit, which aim at helping with developing software on Cambricon MLU platform.
+Cambricon Easy Development Kit is a toolkit, which aim at helping with developing software on Cambricon MLU270/MLU220 M2 platform.

 Toolkit provides following modules:
 - EasyCodec: easy decode and encode on MLU